changsukang/k8s_cloud_templates/README.md

   * Now only one variable: a designated IP that is used in a security_group.
 Not used yet as well as the security groups
 #### Docker
 * [apache2-k8s/Dockerfile](https://github.com/changsukang/k8s_terraform_templates/blob/main/docker/apache2-k8s/Dockerfile)
-  * a simple docker template to run Apache2 with port 80 to print a default index.html in Ubuntu
+  * a simple docker template to run Apache2 with port 80 to serve a default index.html in Ubuntu